MohamedEmad34/Design-and-ASIC-Implementation-of-UART/README.md

 ## Overview

-This repository contains a fully synchronous **UART (Universal Asynchronous Receiver/Transmitter)** designed from scratch in Verilog HDL, and functionally verified through directed testbenches in **Xilinx Vivado**.

-The design supports a configurable baud rate (via a `Prescale` divider), optional even/odd parity, and dedicated framing/parity error detection on the receive side.
-The project currently covers the **RTL design and functional verification** stages, with synthesis and physical implementation planned as the next phase of the flow.
+This repository presents the complete RTL design and verification of a Universal Asynchronous Receiver/Transmitter (UART) implemented in Verilog HDL.
+The project includes independently designed UART Transmitter (TX) and Receiver (RX) modules, integrated into a complete UART communication system, with the ASIC implementation currently in progress.

 ---